-This certificate program provides individuals with the specialized knowledge and skills to represent or advise clients, across a designated range of legal needs including: Small Claims Court, Provincial Offences Court, Ontario Court of Justice (involving summary conviction and some hybridic offences where a summary election is made), Provincial Administrative Tribunals and most Federal Administrative Tribunals, and some immigration matters.
+This program provides individuals with the specialized knowledge and skills to represent or advise clients across a range of legal needs, including Small Claims Court, Provincial Offences Court, the Ontario Court of Justice (summary conviction and certain hybrid offences), Provincial and Federal Administrative Tribunals, and select immigration matters.
+The program is delivered year-round in a hybrid format, with three courses per term combining in-class and online learning.
+Students complete 240 hours of field placement, and graduates are eligible to write the Law Society of Ontario's (LSO) Paralegal Licensing Examination.

 Licensed paralegals are fully qualified and trained legal professionals.
 In Ontario, paralegals fulfill work responsibilities in: